 - Isn’t it frustrating when your project involves many sensors, LEDs and jumper wires which causes a mess?

-- With this Base Shield V2, it gets rid of your bread board and jump wires and allow you to add all your Grove Modules to the Arduino UNO very conveniently with 16 Grove connectors on the base shield including analog, digital, UART and I2C.
+- With this Base Shield V2, it gets rid of your breadboard and jump wires and allows you to add all your Grove Modules to the Arduino UNO very conveniently with 16 Grove connectors on the base shield including analog, digital, UART and I2C.

 Introduction to I2C on Arduino